achtenhagen/python-scripts/README.md

 # python-scripts
-A small collection of hw problems written in python
+A small collection of python scripts